 I don't buy swordfish often but when I saw it on sale this week I was all over it.
 My husband doesn't eat as much fish as I do but he does love my Pan Seared Scallops and this swordfish.
 I also have gotten him to eat salmon with lots of lemon and dill on it.
 Fish is so nutritious that I try and serve it as much as possible.

-The nice thing about this dish is that it can be made all year round because I can always get good cherry or grape tomatoes at the market.
+The nice thing about this swordfish recipe is that it can be made all year round because I can always get good cherry or grape tomatoes at the market.
 I always keep a jar of capers in my pantry and only a few more ingredients are needed.

 This swordfish dish is perfect for a week night dinner as it only needs to be marinated for an hour before cooked.
 But it can also be marinated in the morning to sit in the fridge until you are ready to cook in the evening.
 It has a quick cooking time and you will have a healthy gourmet dinner on the table in no time.